pycalphad/pycalphad/INSTALLING.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This is an upstream bug in sympy, where floats are unable to be pickled.
-The fix has been copmleted, but not yet released.
+The fix has been completed, but not yet released.
 While the fix is not released, removing the gmpy2 package from their Python environment (e.g.
 ``conda remove --force gmpy2``) will fix the error.
 Alternatively, setting the environment variable ``MPMATH_NOGMPY`` to a non-zero value will fix the error.